Music of West Africa: Role of Griots in preserving and transmitting musical tradition

 Griots also known as the Jali, are traditional West African musicians, storytellers and oral tradition historians.
 They are responsible for preserving and passing knowledge from one generation to another.
 Griots were and still are very respectable people in the society as the compose, sing and praise songs that celebrate accomplishments of individuals, families and communities as a whole.
 Through these people music developed from generation to generation depending on the skill level and expertise of the Griot.
 With an example given, Sona Jobarteh a famous Gambian Kora player was born in a family of griots which explains her successful career as a female Kora player in a field dominated by male gender.

 (Hoffman, B. G. (2017).
 The Roles of the Griot in the Future of Mali: A Twenty-First-Century Institutionalization of a Thirteenth-Century Traditional Institution.
 African Studies Review, 60(1), 101-122.)

 Role of women in West African music

-In the past, instrument playing was mostly restricted for the men and the ladies giving easier and more feminine role such as dancing.
-With the new era of music, women have been seen appearing more and more in fields dominated by men and are succeeding.
-This has led to development of newer sub-genres of music, new energy ad development of new movements both in instrumentations and dance choreography.
-Modern women have been given vital musical and communal roles such as; performing, acting as griots and ensuring cultural preservation, innovative and creativity role in the society and empowerment among other roles.
-In this way the women can now channel their views through music, they can show their talent through playing of instruments and performing and even empower other women through their music.
-Women like Sona Jobarteh and Tata Dindin Jobarteh are truly talented ladies that have proven real development in the music of Africa in general.
-(Olusola, K. (2022).
-Subverting Women’s Subjugation in West African Society: The Roles of Popular Music.
-Journal of Gender and Power, 18(2), 77-92.)
-The role of women in West African music has transformed from historically limited involvement to encompassing increased participation, success, and empowerment, with women now contributing to cultural preservation, innovative sub-genres, and societal empowerment through performance, instrument playing, and influential figures like Sona Jobarteh and Tata Dindin Jobarteh, thus reflecting broader societal changes and demonstrating the evolving landscape of musical expression in the region.
+In the past, instrument playing was mostly restricted for men, while women were given dancing roles.
+With the new era of music, women have appearing more often as musicians.
+This has led to development of newer sub-genres of music, new energy and development of new movements both in instrumentations and dance choreography.
+Today, women have been given vital musical and communal roles such in performance.
+They act as griots and ensure cultural preservation.
+Increasingly, women channel their views through music, and they can show their talent by playing instruments and performing and drawing even more women in to music.
+Women like Sona Jobarteh and Tata Dindin Jobarteh are strong examples of leaders in African music.